-Cédric is based in Bordeaux, France, and joined Open Knowledge in 2015.
-He now coordinates several key School of Data activities such as the Fellowship Programme, the Network Projects and External Communications.
+Cédric is based in Bordeaux, France, and joined Open Knowledge Foundation in 2015.
+He now coordinates several key School of Data activities such as the fellowship programme, the network projects and external communications.

-Before joining the team Cédric worked as a Project and Community Coordinator for Open Knowledge France, and is still active there as volunteer.
-He discovered School of Data there and has dedicated his time to the project ever since, working with the community and facilitating data workshops.
-He studied Public and Political Communication with a focus on Open data and Digital public services
+Before joining the team Cédric worked as a project and community coordinator for Open Knowledge France, and is still active there as volunteer.
+While working there, he discovered School of Data and has dedicated his time to the project ever since, working with the community and facilitating data workshops.
+He studied public and political communication with a focus on open data and digital public services

 Based in Paris, Cécile manages projects, people or plannings and sometimes the three at a time.
 She worked as a project manager in a various number of environments, from the private sector to the public administration and recently at Open Knowledge International, where she was involved in the Open Spending project.
 She is specialized in open government issues as well as tracking and opening financial data.
 At Open Knowledge France, she is involved in the coordination of some local projects with École des Données.

 Sylvia is designer, project coordinator at École de Données (School of Data France) and member of the School of Data International Steering Committee (2016-2017).
 Her work is dedicated to civil society empowerment through design and technology.
 She now works as a designer-researcher at the Cité du Design in Sainte-Etienne, France.
 She specialised in Hypermedia at Paris 8 University and regularly teach design classes.

 Josselin is an in-house lawyer at Paris City Hall and a PhD candidate working on opening cultural data (OpenGLAM).